reasonml/reason-react/docs/element-type-is-invalid.md

 title: Element Type is Invalid Runtime Error
 ---

-If you you run your app and see in the console the error:
+If you run your app and see in the console the error:

 > "element type is invalid...
 You likely forgot to export your component from the file it's defined in, or you might have mixed up default and named imports"